memgraph/docs/mage/query-modules/python/meta-util.md

 ```

 :::info
-It will show a graph view only in Memgraph Lab version >= 2.4.0.
-For earlier versions of the Memgraph Lab, `UNWIND` needs to be called on returned object properties nodes and edges.
+The queries above will return results in the graph view only in Memgraph Lab version >= 2.4.0.
+For earlier versions of the Memgraph Lab, call `UNWIND` on returned object properties nodes and edges.
 :::

 ## Example - Get graph schema without properties count